IBM-Cloud/terraform-provider-ibm/website/docs/r/kms_cryptounits.html.markdown

 - `master_key` - (Required, Set, MaxItems: 1) Configuration for the master backup key.

   Nested scheme for `master_key`:
-  - `keysharefile` - (Required, Set) One or more key share file configurations.
+  - `keysharefile` - (Required, Set, MinItems: 2) two or more key share file configurations.
 Each key share file represents a part of the master key.
+  ~> **WARNING:** This field currently enforces K = N for master key generation, requiring all generated key shares to reconstruct or use the master key.

     Nested scheme for `keysharefile`:
     - `filepath` - (Required, String) The filepath to store the key share file.
 Can be relative (resolved from Terraform execution directory) or absolute.
 Each filepath must be unique.